 If you notice any changes in the way a cherry angioma looks, schedule an appointment with your dermatologist.
 It is important to have any type of lesion or growth looked at when its appearance changes so that your doctor can rule out serious conditions, such as skin cancer.

-Your doctor may decide to do a biopsy, which involves removing and examining a small sample of the angioma, to diagnose or rule out other serious conditions.
+Your doctor may decide to do a biopsy, which involves removing and examining a small sample of the angioma, in order to diagnose or rule out other serious conditions.

-You probably won’t need to have the cherry angioma treated, but you do have options if you want it removed for cosmetic reasons, or if you need it removed because it is in an area that is easily bumped, which can lead to regular bleeding.
-Common procedures for removing cherry angiomas include:
+You probably won’t need to have a cherry angioma treated, but you do have options if you want it removed for cosmetic reasons, or if you need it removed because it is in an area that is easily bumped, which can lead to regular bleeding.
+There are a few common procedures for removing cherry angiomas.

 This surgical method of treatment involves burning the angioma by using an electric current delivered by a tiny probe.
 For this procedure, you will also have a grounding pad placed somewhere on your body to shield the rest of your body from the electricity.